 The largest online charter school in Ohio and in the nation is expanding.
 From Ohio public radio station WOSU, Steve Brown reports the Electronic Classroom of Tomorrow is starting its second round of hiring in just this school year.

-The October 2011 installment of SOCHE TALKS featuring Sue Polanka, from Wright State University on the Rise of Digital Textbooks.
+The November 2011 installment of SOCHE TALKS featuring Shuang-Ye Wu, from the University of Dayton on Modeling Climate Change in the Miami Valley.

 The SOCHE Talks are a collaboration with the Southwest Ohio Council for Higher Education.
 In this monthly series we’ll hear from faculty and staff from areas colleges and universities on a wide variety of subjects.
 It's an effort to bring Miami Valley research and thinking into the public arena – a way to enlighten the world with local knowledge.

 It not even been a week since voters overturned Senate Bill 5 - the law that would have limited the bargaining rights of public employees.
 But for teachers, one of the most nerve-wracking aspects of that legislation is still on its way.
 Ida Lieszkovszky of StateImpact Ohio has this report.